marcelauliano/Nord_teaching/Scaffolding.md

 Today you will evaluate the outpus of YAHS and salsa, merqury results and BUSCO results, as well as generate the assembly general statistics for the primary genome after yaHS scaffolding.
 You will also interprete the agp output result and inspect the HiC heatmap created.

-Let's create a folder in your working directory where you will be working on scaffold results:
+Let's create a folder in your working directory where you will be working on the scaffolded results:

 ```console
 mkdir ~/a_sylvaticus/scaffolding